 It is extremely important to understand your audience and pinpoint what makes brick-and-mortar valuable.
 With offline consumer insights, you can close the loop on the consumer journey and measure the impact of your marketing efforts across multiple channels.
 The ultimate goal here is a successful integration of bricks and clicks, which all starts with choosing the right offline intelligence platforms to understand what is actually driving consumers to your store.

 Retailers who eagerly incorporate location data are excelling.
 Offline intelligence can be used to organize and execute the most efficient marketing campaigns to drive in-store visits.
-Retailers can use analytics and footfall attribution to easily measure if their new unique experience and related advertising are having an impact on store visits.
+Retailers can use analytics and offline measurement to easily measure if their new unique experience and related advertising are having an impact on store visits.